-- 1. Observing the ball carrier and action around him while you are the nearest official. - 2.
-Marking the forward progress or out of bounds spot if: - (a) the ball becomes dead on your side of the field between Team A's 2-yard line and the goal line; or - (b) the ball carrier is between you and Team A's goal line; or - (c) you are closer to the spot than the deep wing official.

-Normally the deep wing official will have an easier route to the spot than you because he is following the play while you have still to avoid players running towards you.
+- 1. Observing the ball carrier and action around them while you are the nearest official. - 2.
+Marking the forward progress or out of bounds spot if: - (a) the ball becomes dead on your side of the field between Team A's 2-yard line and the goal line; or - (b) the ball carrier is between you and Team A's goal line; or - (c) you are closer to the spot than the deep wing official. - Normally the deep wing official will have an easier route to the spot than you because they are following the play while you have still to avoid players running towards you. - Observing any fumble where you are the nearest official or have the best view, and marking the spot with a bean bag. \ - 4.
+Observing blocks by players in your area of responsibility ahead of and around the ball carrier, particularly: - (a) illegal block in the back and holding fouls at the point of attack - (b) illegal block below the waist fouls anywhere - (c) safety-related fouls such as face masking, tripping, chop blocks or illegal blind-side blocks - (d) assisting the runner§ - (e) contacting an opponent with the crown of the helmet or targeting a defenseless opponent above the shoulders

-- 3. Observing any fumble where you are the nearest official or have the best view, and marking the spot with a bean bag. - 4.
-Observing any illegal forward pass, especially if you have a view that is level or nearly level with the ball carrier. - 5.
-Observing blocks by players in your area of responsibility ahead of and around the ball carrier, particularly: - (a) illegal block in the back and holding fouls at the point of attack - (b) illegal block below the waist fouls anywhere - (c) safety-related fouls such as face masking, tripping, chop blocks or illegal blind-side blocks[®] - (d) illegal forward handing - (e) contacting an opponent with the crown of the helmet or targeting a defenseless opponent above the shoulders - (f) late hits by any player after the ball is dead - 6.
-Observing any hand-off or backward pass where you are the nearest official or have the best view, and marking the spot with a bean bag.
+- (f) late hits by any player after the ball is dead - 5.
+Observing any hand-off or pass where you are the nearest official or have the best view, and marking the spot with a bean bag. - 6.
+Observing any illegal forward pass or forward handing, especially if you have a view that is level or nearly level with the ball carrier. ♦

-- 1. Keep out of the players' way. - 2.
+- Keep out of the players' way. - 2.
 Backpedal towards Team A's goal line ahead of the play.
 If it is no longer possible to backpedal, turn and watch the play over your shoulder. - 3.
 If the play advances far enough to threaten Team A's goal line, be there before the ball carrier. - 4.
-Observe the ball carrier while he remains in your area of responsibility.
+Observe the ball carrier while they remain in your area of responsibility.
 If the change of possession occurs deeper downfield than you are, backpedal down the sideline, always keeping the ball carrier in front of you.
-Try and keep him boxed in between you and the deep wing official.
-Take over responsibility for the ball carrier if he overtakes you (unless the deep wing official is forced to as well).
+Try and keep them boxed in between you and the deep wing official.
+Take over responsibility for the ball carrier if they overtake you (unless the deep wing official is forced to as well).
 Stay wide enough to be able to retreat outside the sideline ahead of the players.
 Never turn your back on the ball. - 5.
-Assist the Referee on Team A's goal line.
-You have sideline responsibility from your position to the goal line. - 6.
+Assist the Referee on Team A's goal line and (if necessary) end line. § You have sideline responsibility from your position to the goal line and end line. § - 6.
 If you are watching a block develop, stay with it before switching to the ball carrier or another block.
 Even if you expect another official to take responsibility for it, stay with the block until you are confident it is legal. - 7.
-If the ball becomes dead in your area of responsibility, blow your whistle, give the time-out signal [S3], and then signal first down [S8] to show which team is in possession.
-You may need to cover dead ball spots between you and the deep wing official if you are considerably closer than he or if his progress to the dead ball spot is delayed.
+If the ball becomes dead in your area of responsibility, blow your whistle, give the timeout signal [S3], and then signal first down [S8] to show which team is in possession.
+You may need to cover dead ball spots between you and the deep wing official if you are considerably closer than they or if their progress to the dead ball spot is delayed.
 Hold the signal until you know the Referee has seen it.